patciahevich/patciahevich/README.md

 # Hi!
-## I've been studying JS for 6 months, and these are some of my accomplishments.
+## I like JS and try to study as hard as possible

 ### Education:
 :woman_student: [BSMU 2016](https://www.bsmu.by/)